Shuashuaa/cognito-s3/README.md

 }
 ```

-8. after setting the permission for s3:GetObject in IAM Policy.
-Now we will implement the authenticated client for the GET request to Access the Object URL using Pre-Signed URLs.
+8. Since direct Object URLs are blocked because public access is off, we've added the `s3:GetObject` permission to the IAM policy.
+Now, we will use our `authenticated client` to access the objects by implementing `pre-signed URLs` for the GET requests.
 ```
 install --
 npm install @aws-sdk/s3-request-presigner